dysonreturns/sc2ai/docs/TUTORIAL_04.md

 builder.smart(target: nearest_mineral, queue_command: true)
 ```

-We've used a new action method on a Unit, called `smart`, which is what the client calls a right-click.
+We've used a new action method on a Unit, called `smart`, which is what the client calls a Right-Click.
-`Api::AbilityId::SMART` does different actions depending on what happens in-game when you right-click.
+`Api::AbilityId::SMART` does different actions depending on what happens in-game when you Right-Click.
 For army units, it might issue an attack command.

-Below is a list of **common action methods**, which work for bot a Unit and UnitGroup.
+Below is a list of **common action methods**, which work for both a Unit and UnitGroup.
 You'll recognize `build` and `train`.

 - `action` - a raw action. every other method pipes through this.
 - `build` / `train`